beryldb/beryldb/README.md

 This README is a brief introduction to Beryl.
 For extended information, you can visit our documentation site at [docs.beryl.dev](https://docs.beryl.dev/).

-## Get involved
+## Join our community 👋

-Join our community 👋 We invite people from different backgrounds 🌈👨❤️ :raising_hand::older_man:
+We invite people from different backgrounds 🌈👨❤️ :raising_hand::older_man:

 If you are just getting started as programmer, there are several ways that you can collaborate.
 There is no need to be a senior programmer.
 At BerylDB, we are problem solvers and welcome people having this vision 👍

-### Some ways to get involved include
+### How do I get involved?

  - 🎓 Check our pending issues, or create your own.
  - 🌵 Contribute to our APIs (JS, [PHP](https://github.com/beryldb/php-beryl), Python).